 If you need to use environment variables, click Edit to the right of the resource name and supply them.
 Click the Encrypt checkbox to ensure a variable’s value is obscured in all build, deploy, and application logs.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Settings tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click the Job you’d like to edit.

 You can also change when your job runs by modifying the Job Trigger value.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Settings tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click on the Job you’d like to destroy.

 You can destroy the Job by clicking the Destroy Component button on the bottom of the page and entering its name to confirm your selection.